 Fitness and Recreation

-We provide full recreational services and fitness opportunities encouraging healthy lifestyle choices for every member of the university community.
+OLLU offers recreational and fitness opportunities and encourages healthy lifestyle choices for every member of the university community.

-OLLU students and staff are eligible to compete in intramural sports, while club sports are reserved for OLLU students.
-OLLU alumni are invited to utilize facilities during specified days and times of operation.
+OLLU students and staff are eligible to compete in intramural sports and are encouraged to utilize campus facilities and participate in recreation and fitness activities.
+Alumni are invited to utilize facilities during specified days and times of operation.

 The Campus Recreation Department offers the following services: